jsoref/neo4j-tcpy/README.md

     tc.py -h

 to see what sub commands you can call.
-For more specfic help, just do
+For more specific help, just do

     tc.py {subcommand} -h